 - Organize bylaws based on state law and have them approved at an organizational meeting with your board of directors.

 - A federal employer identification number (EIN).

-We can help you obtain your tax-exempt status for your Michigan nonprofit by helping you complete and file IRS Form 1023, and include the following information on your articles of incorporation:
+BryteBridge can help you with all stages of starting a nonprofit in Michigan.
+From obtaining your tax-exempt status to helping you complete and file IRS Form 1023, we can also guide your through gathering and assembling all the following information for your articles of incorporation: